AnywhereFitness2021/AF_Backend/README.md

 Contained are 2 APIS, one for accessing and performing CRUD operations with Users, and another for accessing and performing CRUD operations with Classes.

 What follows are how you can interact with the APIs and what you can expect.
-Endpoints marked with [todo] are not yet completed.
+Endpoints marked with [restrictedToInstructor] are only accessible by sending in your request (in the header, saved under "Authorization") the token generated upon logging in with an instructor's account.

 //////////////////////